-"The work of cleaning up the word strip along Brighton Road is about completed and with the approval of the Council I 'think we should continue the work through the larger wood lot.
+"The work of cleaning up the wood strip along Brighton Road is about completed and with the approval of the Council I think we should continue the work through the larger wood lot."

 "Our Experimental lawn at the West of the Park has been completed.
 We had to run a temporary fence around it for protection, and in-time-we-hope-to-have a carpet of grass.
-This spot will afford a plenic ground for those who have no cars.
+This spot will afford a picnic ground for those who have no cars.
 We plan on some benches and tables in the grove, and it has all the advantages of the country right in the city.

-"I wish to express my appreciation to Mr. Parent, Supt. of the Experimental Farm for the interest he has taken in these projects. and for his advice and loan of equipment."
+tion to Mr. Parent, Supt. of the Experimental Farm for the interest he has taken in these projects, and for his advice and loan of equipment."